American Indian languages

 here.
 Our website was first created in 1998 and last updated in

-Thanks for your interest in the Carrier Indian people and their language!
+Thanks for your interest in the Native Carrier people and their language!

 Learn More About The Carrier Tribe